-- Classification of Products by Activity (NACE/CPA) or - Australian and New Zealand Standard Industrial Classification (ANZSIC), - Description of the product, its application/intended use and technical functions, e.g. expected service life time, - Geographical scope of the EPD, i.e., for which geographical location(s) of use and end-of-life the product's performance has been calculated, - Declared unit, - Reference service life (RSL), if applicable, - Declaration of the year(s) covered by the data used for the LCA calculation and other relevant reference years, - Reference to the main database(s) for generic data and LCA software used, if relevant, - System diagram of the processes included in the LCA, divided into the life cycle stages, - Description if the EPD system boundary is "cradle-to-gate", "cradle-to-gate with options" or "cradle-to-grave", - Information on which life cycle stages are not considered (if any), with a justification of the omission, - Relevant websites for more information or explanatory materials.
+- Product characteristics (e.g. density, carbon content, Lover Calorific Value, Chromium concentration, Chloride concentration), - Reference service life (RSL), if applicable, - Declaration of the year(s) covered by the data used for the LCA calculation and other relevant reference years, - Reference to the main database(s) for generic data and LCA software used, if relevant, - System diagram of the processes included in the LCA, divided into the life cycle stages, - Description if the EPD system boundary is "cradle-to-gate", "cradle-to-gate with options" or "cradle-to-grave", - Information on which life cycle stages are not considered (if any), with a justification of the omission, - Relevant websites for more information or explanatory materials.